Our Professional Staff

 A mentor/coach to many teachers and consultant to schools, Lenore continues to teach at Temple Beth Am and Temple Judea.
 She received the Hebrew/Judaic Studies License from the Board of License, through CAJE, and was selected to be trained as an assessor for JSASIP.
 She has written several textbooks and teacher guidebooks for UAHC (now URJ) and Behrman House.
 Recently she attended the seminar for Melton teachers, and is teaching adults in the program.
 A lifelong learner and teacher, Lenore is an advocate for excellence in Jewish Education for the young and adults, and has made it her mission in her personal and professional life..

-Cari Altman, M.S.Ed., Admissions Director
+Cari Altman, M.S.Ed., Dean of Admissions and Student Affairs

 Jennifer Carey, M.A., Technology and Innovation Director